-One of the easiest ways to know if your serpentine belt is due for the change, you will have to check to see if the mileage is commensurate to the distance covered by the automobile and compare it with the limits of mileage written on the serpentine belt.
+One of the easiest ways to know if your serpentine belt is due for the change is to see if the mileage is commensurate to the distance covered by the automobile and compare it with the limits of mileage written on the serpentine belt.

 Look Out For Lines

 When you check your serpentine belt, it is expected that you look out for lines.
 When your serpentine belt is well rested on the belt tensioner, it would reveal if there are any lines on the belt.

 However, it should be noted that you need a professional to help fix the belt on the belt tensioner.
-When you see lines on the serpentine belt, it is an indication that the belt tensioner is about to give out.
+When you see lines on the serpentine belt, it is an indication that the belt tensioner is about to wear off.

 Keep An Eye On How It Functions

 It should be noted that you will get increased sound from an engine with a bard belt serpentine tensioner.
 This would also be accompanied by a decrease in the control of your power steering and a weakened alternator battery.
-All of these are sting indications of a defective.
+All of these are sting indications of a defective serpentine belt/tensioner.